-- c.
-Dispute Resolution and Advocacy LLM Program - i.
-Coursework ii.
-Writing Requirement
+c.
+Dispute Resolution and Advocacy LLM Program

 The 24-credit program consists of coursework, practical training and a writing requirement.
 Students in this program are required to take at least 14 credits in courses related to dispute resolution and advocacy.